 EUROCONTROL fuel burn and emissions inventory system

-EUROCONTROL has developed a Fuel Burn and Emissions Inventory System (FEIS) that produces estimates of the total masses of jet fuel (for aircraft powered by turbojet, turbofan or turboprop engines) and aviation gasoline (for aircraft powered by piston engines) burnt by all the aircraft that, during the year before, made relevant flights that departed from, or arrived at, or both, an airport (or aerodrome) that is located in a relevant part of the territory of one of the 28 EU Member States.
+EUROCONTROL has developed the Fuel Burn and Emissions Inventory System (FEIS) to estimates the total masses of jet fuel (for aircraft powered by turbojet, turbofan or turboprop engines) and aviation gasoline (for aircraft powered by piston engines) burnt by all the aircraft that, during the year before, made relevant flights that departed from, or arrived at, or both, an airport (or aerodrome) that is located in a relevant part of the territory of one of the ECAC Member States.
 The total masses of certain gaseous species and types of PM that were emitted because of the burning of this jet fuel and aviation gasoline are also estimated.
-This work is done in support of the EEA member countries, including those Member states of the EU.
+This work is done in support of the EEA member countries, including those Member states of the EU, and of ECAC states that are not EEA member countries.

 The purpose of this annex is to provide a high-level description of both the procedure by which these estimates are produced and the tools that are used to do the calculations.

-The system developed by EUROCONTROL concerns only the aircraft movement information that is available within the EUROCONTROL zone of coverage; it also concerns only IFR flights (no VFR flights), and all flights operated as military or special operations are excluded.
-For aircraft movements for which the trajectory is partly or completely outside of the EUROCONTROL zone of coverage, trajectories are completed or generated for aircraft movements identified in commercial aircraft schedule databases.
+The FEIS only uses flight movement information that is available within the EUROCONTROL zone of coverage and only considers IFR flights (no VFR flights), excluding military or special operations.
+Trajectories of flight movements partly or completely outside of the EUROCONTROL zone of coverage, are completed or generated from flight movements identified in commercial aircraft schedule databases.

-Currently, FEIS relies mainly on the capability of the EUROCONTROL AEM to process a large amount of data in a reasonable time.
+The FEIS relies mainly on EUROCONTROL AEM’s ability to process large amount of flight movements efficiently.

-In the context of FEIS, the AEM is used as outlined below.
+AEM is used as outlined below:

-The AEM processes flight movements to estimate the amount of fuel burnt, and then estimates the emissions that result from the combustion of this fuel in the engines.
+AEM processes flight movements to estimate the amount of fuel burnt, and then estimates the emissions that result from the combustion of this fuel in the engines.
 A flight movement is the movement on the ground and in the air of an aircraft (an airframe plus its engine(s)) following a 4D path (or profile).

 Above 3 000 ft, this profile is described in terms of a sequence of straight-line segments that are retrieved from the updated flight plan data managed by the EUROCONTROL Network Manager Operations Centre or partly or completely generated for flight movements outside of the EUROCONTROL zone of coverage.
 The fuel burn is calculated for each segment of a flight profile thanks to the aircraft performance information provided by EUROCONTROL’s BADA (EUROCONTROL, 2016b).
 This database provides altitude- and attitude-dependent performance and fuel burn data for more than 200 aircraft types.
 Once the amount of fuel burnt is calculated for each segment, the Boeing Fuel Flow Method 2 (BFFM2) is used to correct the amount of fuel that is burnt before multiplying by the EFs.